Frequently Asked Questions

 What is the application due date?

-The priority deadline is January 15 to be eligible for MPP scholarships.
+All MPP program application materials must be completed by the priority deadline of January 15 to be eligible for MPP scholarships.

 Does the program accept applications for spring or summer semesters?